Norman-Potts/VB-PhoneBook/README.md

-# VB_PhoneBook
+# Read ME

-A Windows app written in visual basic that allows you to enter contacts into a database table.
+A windows app that allows you to enter records into a database.
+A record includes the fields for firstname, lastname, phone number, and email.
+The SQL file to create the database for this project is included.